LSeward0421/LSeward0421/README.md

 ### <div align="center">Hi there!
 I'm Lauren Seward (she/her), but you can call me 'Larry'.
 I'm a Front End Software Developer 👩‍💻 currently studying at the Turing School of Software & Design 🚀.
 With 15 years of experience in the hospitality industry and a passion for connecting with people, I'm now using technologies like JavaScript, HTML, CSS and React to solve problems and create positive change in the world.
 I'm excited to join a team that values collaboration and communication to create amazing experiences together!✌️</div>

-- 🌱 I’m currently learning React and Cypress.
+- 🌱 I’m currently learning GraphQL and CI/CD.

 - ⚡ Fun fact: I have THE BEST remote office coworkers. 🐈